emmajanedrews/base-template/_posts/2017-12-15-how-investors-can-take-advantage-of-this-market.md

 {% include youtube.html %}

-Today I want to talk about all the current and potential real estate investors out there.
+Today I want to talk to all the current and potential real estate investors out there.
 If you’ve been thinking about buying a multi-family or other income-producing property, now is the time to get a great deal in the marketplace.

 **Recently, we had a client pick up a two-family home in Wallingford right down by the YMCA for under $150,000**.
 It needed a bit of work, but it will be well worth the effort in the end.